arnarg/nix-gleam/README.md

 Errors loading plugin pc.
 Run rebar3 with DEBUG=1 set to see errors.
 ```

-In such cases the parameter `rebar3Plugins` can be used.
+In such cases rebar3 package used in the build can be overwritten with `rebar3Package`.

 ```nix
 {